8.2 The Seven Sins of Quantitative Investing

 In simple words, survivorship bias happens when you do not take into account stocks that you know in advance will not perform well in the future of the backtest period.
 Similarly, simply removing stocks from the universe because they have missing values in their data may have a misleading effect.

 In fact, most available databases suffer from survivorship bias.
-In this context, the Center for Research in Security Prices (CRSP)40 maintains a comprehensive database of historical stock market data, which is considered highly reliable and accurate, making it a valuable resource for those studying finance and investment.
+In this context, the Center for Research in Security Prices (CRSP)41 maintains a comprehensive database of historical stock market data that is considered highly reliable and accurate, making it a valuable resource for those studying finance and investment.
 CRSP is widely used by academic researchers and financial professionals for conducting empirical research, analyzing historical stock market trends, and developing investment strategies.
 Figure 8.2 shows the effect of survivorship bias on the \(1/N\) portfolio on the S&P 500 stocks over several years.

 Interestingly, the concept of survivorship bias does not happen uniquely in financial investment; it is rather a persistent phenomenon in many other areas.
 An illustrative example is that of modern-day billionaires who dropped out of college and went on to become highly successful (e.g., Bill Gates and Mark Zuckerberg).
 These few success stories distort people’s perceptions because they ignore the majority of college dropouts who are not billionaires.

-Look-ahead bias is the bias created by using information or data that were unknown or unavailable as of the time when the backtesting was conducted.
+Look-ahead bias is the bias created by using information or data that were unknown or unavailable at the time when the backtesting was conducted.
 It is a very common bias in backtesting.

 An obvious example of look-ahead bias lies in companies’ financial statement data.
 One has to be certain about the timestamp for each data point and take into account release dates, distribution delays, and backfill corrections.

-Storytelling bias in financial data (or any other type of data, for that matter) happens when we make up a story ex-post (i.e., after the observation of a particular event) to justify some random pattern.
+Storytelling bias in financial data (or any other type of data, for that matter) happens when we make up a story ex post (i.e., after the observation of a particular event) to justify some random pattern.
 This is related to confirmation bias, which consists of favoring information that supports one’s pre-existing beliefs and ignoring contradicting evidence.
-Storytelling is pervasive in financial news, where supposedly “experts” can justify any random pattern after the fact.
+Storytelling is pervasive in financial news, where supposed “experts” can justify any random pattern after the fact.

 The antidote to storytelling bias is the collection of more historical data to see if the story passes a statistical test or the test of time.
 Unfortunately, in contrast to fields like physics, economics and finance have a limited number of observations, which hinders the resolution of storytelling bias.

-Data snooping bias in finance (also loosely referred to as data mining bias) refers to the behavior of extensively searching for patterns or rules so that a model fits perfectly the data.
+Data snooping bias in finance (also loosely referred to as data mining bias) refers to the behavior of extensively searching for patterns or rules so that a model fits the data perfectly.
 Analysts often fine tune the parameters of their models and choose the ones that perform well in the backtesting.
 This is also referred to as overfitting in the machine learning literature.

 With the separation of data into training data and test data, it seems we should be safe; unfortunately, this is not the case.
 It is almost inevitable for the person or team researching a strategy to iterate the process by which the strategy under design is evaluated with the test data and then some adjustments are performed on the strategy.
 This is a vicious cycle that leads to catastrophic results.
 By doing that, the test data has inadvertently been used too many times and it has effectively become part of the training data.
-Unfortunately, this happens in almost all the publications to the point that one cannot trust published results (López de Prado, 2018a):
+Unfortunately, this happens in almost all the publications to the point that one cannot trust published results: “Most backtests published in journals are flawed, as the result of selection bias on multiple tests” (López de Prado, 2018a).

 Data snooping bias or overfitting is probably the most difficult bias to deal with.
 The ultimate test after a strategy or portfolio has been designed is to trade it with new data.
-This can be done in three different levels of accuracy: i) simply wait to collect new data and then perform a proper backtest; ii) use paper trading offered by most brokers, which consists of a realistic trading simulation without real money; and iii) trade with real money, i.e., live trading, albeit typically starting with a small budget.
+This can be done in three different levels of accuracy: (i) simply wait to collect new data and then perform a proper backtest; (ii) use paper trading offered by most brokers, which consists of a realistic trading simulation without real money; and (iii) trade with real money, that is, live trading, albeit typically starting with a small budget.

 Figure 8.5 illustrates the effect of data snooping or overfitting by trading a single stock with a strategy based on machine learning.
 In particular, a linear return forecast with a lookback window of 10 values is trained in two scenarios: using only the training data (as it should be) and using the training + test data (obviously, this produces overfitting).
 The overfitted backtest seems to indicate prediction power in the out of sample, whereas the reality could not be further from the truth.